w512/Kivarion/README.md

 - **Flexible unlock** — open a database with a master password, a key file, or both.
 The key file is remembered per database.
 - **Create databases** — make a brand-new `.kdbx` from the app, protected by a master password.
 - **Three-column interface** — convenient navigation with a group tree, entry list, and resizable detail panel.
-- **Structure management** — create, rename, and delete groups and entries.
+- **Structure management** — create, rename, and delete groups and entries; move entries between groups with drag & drop.
+- **Entry history** — every edit keeps the previous version (up to 10 per entry); view what changed and restore any earlier state.
+- **Icons** — the standard KDBX icon set (drawn with Lucide) plus custom icons embedded in the database file, with one picker for groups and entries.
 - **Recycle Bin** — deleted groups and entries go to the KeePass Recycle Bin and can be restored to where they came from; deleting them again (or emptying the bin) is permanent.
 - **Global search** — the search field in the top bar filters entries across the entire database, regardless of the selected group.
 It searches the **Title**, **UserName**, **URL**, **Notes**, and **custom fields** by both name and value.
 Matching is case-insensitive and substring-based.
 Protected fields, including passwords and hidden custom fields, are excluded from search.
 - **Attachment support** — add, preview, export, rename, and delete files attached to entries.
 Adding a file larger than 10 MB asks for confirmation first: attachments live inside the database, so every later save re-encrypts them.
 - **Website favicons** — automatically fetch icons for entries through `icon.horse`.
 Off-switch in Settings for anyone who would rather not send entry domains to a third party.
-- **Password generator** — create strong passwords with configurable options.
+- **Password generator** — create strong passwords with configurable options; revealed passwords are colour-coded per character class so look-alike characters are easy to tell apart.
+- **Database settings** — change the master password and add or remove a key file for an open database; the current credentials are verified first.
+- **Backups** — rotating encrypted `.bak` copies next to the database (depth configurable in Settings), restorable from Settings.
+- **Touch ID unlock** — on macOS, optionally unlock a database with Touch ID (see Security below for how the password is stored).
 - **Auto-save** — every operation is written to the file (rapid edits are coalesced for a fraction of a second, and anything pending is flushed before locking or closing).
 - **Personalization** — supports light, dark, and system themes.
 - **Saved-data cleanup** — Settings can remove all Kivarion Touch ID passwords, remembered key-file associations, and path-keyed interface preferences without deleting vault files.